Dubai Fashion Week

 Dubai Fashion Week is the official fashion week of Dubai, United Arab Emirates.
 Upcoming women's and men's autumn/winter fashions are showcased in March of each year, and upcoming women's spring/summer fashions are showcased in October of each year, while upcoming spring/summer fashions are showcased in June of each year.

-Dubai Fashion Week is one of the world's five most important fashion weeks alongside New York Fashion, London Fashion Week, Milan Fashion Week, and Dubai Fashion Week.
+Dubai Fashion Week is one of the world's five most important fashion weeks alongside London Fashion Week, Milan Fashion Week, Paris Fashion Week, and New York Fashion Week.